-Reclaimed Abandoned Mine Land Inventory System GIS Tool
+Reclaimed Abandoned Mine Land Inventory System (RAMLIS) GIS Tool

 Now in Version 12

-New weapon to wage war on mining’s leftovers
+A new weapon to wage war on the leftovers of mining!

 Order the CD Tool from the EPCAMR Store or in KML format (limited layers for Google Earth)

-“If we can convince these folks that are in charge of making things happen … it might put the light bulb on for them,” said Robert Hughes, regional coordinator for the Eastern Pennsylvania Coalition for Abandoned Mine Reclamation.
-“We’re trying to say, ‘Here, we’ll show you how to allocate that funding over time.’?”
+“If we can convince these folks that are in charge of making things happen … it might put the light bulb on for them,” said Robert Hughes, Executive Director of the Eastern Pennsylvania Coalition for Abandoned Mine Reclamation (EPCAMR).
+“We’re trying to say, ‘Here, we’ll show you how to allocate that funding over time.'”

 A data treasure trove

-The Geographic Information System modeling program uses state and federal data to create interactive maps, which can show a host of features, including mine discharge points, backfilled stripping pits and reclaimed mine shafts.
+The Geographic Information System (GIS) modeling program uses state and federal data to create interactive maps, which can show a host of features, including mine discharge points, back-filled stripping pits, and reclaimed mine shafts.
 Representatives from the nonprofit coalition are taking the technology on the road to municipal officials throughout Northeastern Pennsylvania, giving many a new perspective on what’s within — and often below — their boundaries.

 More than mine land.
 Don’t let the name fool you.

-The Abandoned Mine Land Inventory System gives detailed, interactive images of a community’s mine-scarred lands.
-But its layers of data hold much more information and potential, according to its creators at the Eastern Pennsylvania Coalition for Abandoned Mine Reclamation.
+RAMLIS gives detailed, interactive images of a community’s mine-scarred lands.
+But, its layers of data hold much more information and potential, according to its creators at EPCAMR.

-The Geographic Information System modeling program can produce high-tech maps for dozens of municipal needs.
+The GIS modeling program can produce high-tech maps for dozens of municipal needs.
 It simply depends on what you input.

-“We have so much information, you have to pick and choose,” said coalition regional coordinator Robert Hughes.
+“We have so much information, you have to pick and choose,” said Mr. Hughes.